ecotoperRH/puppet-demo/README.md

 It also provides use cases where we apply Puppet to automate setup tasks for different services.

-Each use case will corresponding to blog posts that I wrote at https://turndevopseasier.com.
+Each use case will correspond to blog posts that I wrote at https://turndevopseasier.com.
 Those blog posts belong to the [Puppet series](https://turndevopseasier.com/puppet-series/) that I created.
 You can visit my website to check documentation.

+# Prerequisite
+I'm using Puppet 8 for this development, if you haven't set up, you could follow my [Setup Puppet 8 on Ubuntu 24.04 – Configuration Management for a scaling enterprise](https://turndevopseasier.com/2025/04/10/setup-puppet-8-on-ubuntu-24-04-configuration-management-for-a-scaling-enterprise/) blog to set this up first.

 # Structure
 Here is the basic structure after setting up roles and profiles if you follow [Mastering Puppet: Implementing Roles and Profiles Effectively In Reality](https://turndevopseasier.com/2025/04/23/mastering-puppet-implementing-roles-and-profiles-effectively/)